 Trying to figure out the big manufacturer vs. wholesaler conundrum?
-Have you asked the question “what is the difference between a manufacturer and a wholesaler”?
-Well, I’m so glad you found my blog because, after all these years of living and breathing e-commerce, I’m kinda of a pro at all of it.
+Have you asked the question “What is the difference between a manufacturer and a wholesaler”?
+Well, I’m so glad you found my blog because, after all these years of living and breathing ecommerce, I’m kinda a pro at all of it.

 But I’m going to tell you right off the bat that I was NOT a pro at first.
 It really was a step-by-step, figure-it-out-as-I-went sort of process.
 And yes, it was admittedly filled with some trials, errors, and no small share of “oopsies.”